daveslh/SJSU-CMPE-195B-Senior-Design-Project-Plate-Vision/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-The project creators would like to thank Dr. Stas Tiomkin, and Dr. Wencen Wu of SJSU for their assistance and guidance in the lifecycle of this project.
+The project creators would like to thank Dr. Stas Tiomkin and Dr. Wencen Wu of SJSU for their assistance and guidance in the lifecycle of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>